| THE

 fifty people interested enough to come along.
 Due to

-impeccable timing as far as the crisis at the club
+impeccable timing as far as the crisis at the club (Beyond

-at the Everton friendly, the attendance on that night
+Everton friendly, the attendance on that night at the

-months or so:
+or so:

 � the leaflet campaigns raising the